By Beth Harper, president, Clinical Performance Partners, Inc.

 Beth Harper is the president of Clinical Performance Partners, Inc., a clinical research consulting firm specializing in enrollment and site performance management.
 She is also serving as the workforce innovation officer for the Association of Clinical Research Professionals (ACRP).
 She has passionately pursued solutions for optimizing clinical trials and educating clinical research professionals for over three decades.
 Harper is an adjunct assistant professor at the George Washington University who has published and presented extensively in the areas of protocol optimization, study feasibility, site selection, patient recruitment, and sponsor-site relationship management.
 She is currently serving on the CISCRP Advisory Board as well as the Clinical Leader Editorial Advisory Board, among other industry volunteer activities.

 Harper received her B.S. in occupational therapy from the University of Wisconsin and an MBA from the University of Texas.
-She can be reached at 817-946-4728, , or firstname.lastname@example.org.
+She can be reached at 817-946-4728, email@example.com, or firstname.lastname@example.org.